 As the numbers clearly show, premiums can vary from insurer to insurer.
 Allstate charges 79% more than State Farm to insure the Mini Cooper SE.

-The difference is even greater with the hybrid.
+The difference is even more significant with the hybrid.
 Allstate is still the most expensive insurer, charging 103% more than State Farm to cover a Honda CR-V.

 The data clearly show that one of the best ways to lower your insurance premium is to shop your coverage around regularly.
 Be sure to compare apples to apples regarding coverage levels and deductibles.